What you'll learn:

 You will need one very special item for this project - dry ice.
 I found our dry ice at a local grocery store, but I have seen it sold at Walmart and Cash n Carry.
 Ask the butcher if your store has any, or if they know where you can get some.
 Typically it costs about $1 a pound.
 This project uses 5-10 pounds, but you can make dry ice-ice cream with leftovers!

-Meteor Showers: Outgassing from comets leaves a trail of debris in its wake.
+What makes meteor showers?
+Outgassing from comets leaves a trail of debris in its wake.
 As Earth orbits through that debris field we get meteor showers.
-This is why meteor showers are annual occurrences always originating from the same spot in space!
+This is why meteor showers are annual occurrences always originating from the same spot in space, well-known meteor showers or the Orionids and the Perseids that happen in October.

-Mark Twain: Mark Twain’s life and death were marked by Halley’s comet.
+How are Halley's comet and Mark Twain linked?
+Mark Twain's life and death were marked by Halley's Comet.